swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 determine the relative abundance of 300 different proteins.
 Each assay results in a single file with one line for each protein.

-To analyze these data she needs to:
+To analyze this data she needs to:
 1. Calculate statistics for each of the proteins separately using a program her supervisor wrote called `goostat`.
 2. Compare the statistics for each protein with corresponding statistics for